Guide to Utilization Management

 E-Consults: Transforming Specialty Access

-E-consultations avoid 60-70% of in-person referrals while providing specialty input within 24-48 hours versus 30-45 days for traditional referrals.65 Each e-consult saves $150-200 and improves PCP capability through curbside education.
-Patient satisfaction exceeds 90% due to convenience and faster resolution.
+E-consultations avoid 25-60% of in-person referrals while providing specialty input within 24-48 hours versus 30-45 days for traditional referrals.59 Each e-consult saves resources and improves PCP capability through high patient satisfaction; due to quicker resolution and convenience, and primary-care capability improves through curbside education and better care coordination.2, 3

 Value-Based Referral Optimization